Can You Be a Network Administrator Without a Bachelor's Degree?

 Typical coursework at all levels of undergraduate schooling covers topics such as local and wide area networks, networking essentials, network administration, servers, operating systems and telecommunications.
 Degree programs also require the completion of general education credits, electives and potentially some experiential work, while certificate programs are less likely to have requirements outside of the core curriculum.

-The BLS reported that employment of network administrators was projected to grow 12% between 2012 and 2022.
-Much of this growth is expected to come from investments in new technologies and an increase in the use of mobile technology to conduct business online (www.bls.gov).
+The U.S. Bureau of Labor Statistics reported that employment of network administrators was projected to grow 8% between 2014 and 2024.
+Much of this growth is expected to come from investments in new technologies and the healthcare industry's increasing use of information technology systems.